rerdavies/pipedal/docs/Architecture.md

 Fig 2.
 PiPedal architecture when using the React development server.

 To debug React code, connect to the development server, on port 3000, with Chrome.
 To access the Chrome debugger, press F12.
 You should be able to browse the React source files from within the Chrome debugger.
 Load the typescript source file in the Chrome debugger.
 Once you have done that, you should be able to debug the Typescript code directly.
-Chrome will automaticallyt detect that it is connected to a React debug server, and will automatically download symbol and map files from the React development server.
+Chrome will automatically detect that it is connected to a React debug server, and will automatically download symbol and map files from the React development server.

 When using the React development server, the web client can be configured to make web socket connections to either a debug version of the server, with a web server at port 8080, or a production server, with a web server at port 80.
 When running with the React development server, edit